 One possibility that some individual houses and smaller HOAs have considered is to request annexation into Rancho Santa Fe.
 This would work if annexation would be granted.
 But the Association has strict guidelines for allowing annexation including minimum lot sizes, house aesthetics and size, etc. Annexation has occurred from time to time through the years, but only when specific criteria are met.

 Savior From Space

-By early 2021, Elon Musk’s SpaceX will start gigabit broadband service from satellites through a service called Starlink.
-Current satellite broadband services (like Viasat Internet) are usually the last resort for high speed Internet since the speeds aren’t very good, they have data caps, and their latency is really high, at least 500 ms, making web browsing a chore.
+As of late 2022, Starlink is offering Internet at speeds from 50 Mbps to 250 Mbps in this area.
+Older satellite broadband services (like Viasat Internet) are usually the last resort for high speed Internet since the speeds aren’t very good, they have data caps, and their latency is really high, at least 500 ms, making web browsing a chore.

-Starlink promises to be different.
+Starlink is different.
 With a huge constellation of low earth orbit satellites, latency is down in the 30 ms range and has typically 100 Mbps service.
 While a hardwired connection will still likely be superior (price/bandwidth/latency), this is a decent service for those with no other good options.
 The only caveat is that you need unrestricted views to the entire northern sky (30 degrees from the horizon and up), which usually means mounting their antenna on a rooftop or mast.